Muhammed Ikram

-Muhammed Ikram (born 1 January 1988) is a retired Pakistani footballer, who played as a striker for Pakistan Army during his five year career.
+Muhammed Ikram (born 1 January 1988) is a Pakistani former footballer, who played as a striker for Pakistan Army during his five year career.

+International career

 Ikram earned his first international cap in 2011 against Bangladesh during the 2014 FIFA World Cup qualifiers.
 He made his international debut in a 3–0 loss to Bangladesh in Dhaka, coming on as a half-time substitute for Kaleemullah Khan.
 His second and last international appearance was in the second leg against Bangladesh in Lahore, he came on as a 68th minute substitute for Muhammad Rasool, he was booked at 74th minute of the game.